-I was lucky enough to grow up in America’s Rocky Mountain Heartland, where home is where the heart is.
-That verity was imprinted on me at a young age when I started spending summers on my grandparent’s farm.
+I was lucky enough to grow up in America’s Rocky Mountains, where home is where the heart is.
+That verity was imprinted on me at a young age when I started spending summers on my grandparent’s farm in eastern Idaho.
 My grandfather, one of the first three men to enter Yellowstone National Park in the winter via mechanical means, was a legendary adventurer and innovator.
 His contributions to the development of crafts known as “snowplanes” transformed winter travel in the west.

 I am deeply grateful for time spent with my grandparents, and for their examples of hard work and perseverance.
-One of my greatest blessings in life has been the gift of relating to art, and using art to express my rural roots.
+One of my greatest blessings in life has been the gift of relating to art and using it to express my rural roots.